Free tools and resources helping you solve CTFs, ciphers, logic puzzles and room escape games.

 Tool to translate the Braille alphabet.
 Braille is a tactile writing system for visually impaired people.
 It was created by Louis Braille, a Frenchman who lost his sight because of a childhood accident.

+Decrypt any Caesar Cipher in different languages.
 This is a complete guide to the Caesar cipher and the tools you need to decode it.
-Learn about its famous history and where it is still in use today, or use the Caesar Cipher tool to solve it automatically.

 This is a complete and detailed walkthrough/solution/writeup of the first Cicada 3301 puzzles and links to the tools you need to decode it.
 The Cicada 3301 is describes as one of the eeriest and strangest unsolved mysteries of the internet.

-Stuck with a cipher or cryptogram?
-This tool will help you identify the type of cipher, as well as give you information about possibly useful tools to solve it.
+Stuck with a cipher or secret code?
+This free AI tool will help you identify the type of encryption and guide you how to decode and solve it.

 Tool to decode columnar transposition ciphers.
 In a columnar transposition cipher, the message is written in a grid of equal length rows, and then read out column by column.
 The columns are chosen in a scrambled order, decided by the encryption key.